sfg-taxonpages/lygaeoidea/pages/about.md

 # About

 ## Overview
 Data found here come from a collaboratively compiled database originating in an instance of [TaxonWorks](https://taxonworks.org) managed by the [Species File Group](https://speciesfilegroup.org).
-See [Contribute](#contribute-or-get-help) for how you can participate.
+See Community participation below for how you can participate.
 This site is built using TaxonPages, [learn more and get help](https://github.com/SpeciesFileGroup/taxonpages).
 For more on how this site is built please see the [Software](#software) section.

 ## History
 _Our old website is now a read-only resource available at [http://{{app:focal_taxon}}.archive.speciesfile.org](http://{{app:focal_taxon}}.archive.speciesfile.org)._